As an Amazon Associate, I earn from qualifying purchases

-Besides the bland flavor, it comes with a very high smoke point.
+Besides the flavorless taste we are looking for when cooking donuts, it also comes with a very high smoke point.

 Canola oil can heat up to 450 degrees Fahrenheit, so it works great for frying crispy and juicy donuts without causing any mishaps in the kitchen.

-It is also sustainable for maintaining your diet type as Kosher or Vegan.
+It is also sustainable for maintaining your diet type, whether you are kosher or vegan.

 Canola oil is a popular choice for frying donuts because it has a high smoke point of around 400 degrees Fahrenheit, which allows it to be heated to a high temperature without smoking or breaking down.

-This helps to create a crispy exterior on the donut while keeping the inside moist and fluffy.
+This helps to create a crispy exterior on the donut while keeping inside moist and fluffy.

 Canola oil and palm oil can both be used for frying donuts, but there are several reasons why canola oil may be a better choice for this purpose: